msl0/tfpro-challenges/challenge-2/Readme.md

 | `random_pet`  |  random      |

-* Do NOT modify the main resource configuration code that were moved inside the child modules.
+* Do NOT modify the main resource configuration code that were moved inside the child modules. (only for this task)
-* Configure appropriate module sources in the root module to load all child modules.
+* Configure appropriate module sources in the root module (main.tf) to load all child modules.
 * Add appropriate variables in child modules.
+* Add appropriate variable value in root module.

 * Run the `terraform init` command to re-initialize.
 Ensure there are no errors.